gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Links.md

 > `optional` **link**: `string`

-- Web URL for redirecting to a related page
+- Web URL for redirecting to a related page.

 ***